Director: Stephen Chow

 Starring: Stephen Chow, Christy Chung, Ng Man Tat

-I can't really call myself a fan of Stephen Chow Sing Chi since I've disliked more of his films than I've liked.
 I still remember reading the buzz about 'the new kid" as far back as 1990 (in an issue of M.A.M.A.).
-Chow was reportedly as clever as they come and had quickly taken over the Hong Kong box office with his debut (?) comedy, the Wong Jing directed 'All For the Winner'.
+Stephen Chow was reportedly as clever as they come and had quickly taken over the Hong Kong box office with his debut comedy, 'All For the Winner'.
 It was a spoof of the gambler/triad films that were flavor of the month.
-Well, I never cared for that genre and as it turned out, didn't care much for Chow's spoof either.
-Even worse were Chow's followup features; 'God of Gamblers 2' (a painfully unfunny sequel/spoof of the entertaining Chow Yun Fat action comedy) and Fist of Fury '91 (God-awful riff on Bruce Lee and one of my least favorite of all Hong Kong flicks).
+Well, I never cared much for that genre and as it turned out, I was lukewarm toward Chow's spoof.
+I felt similarly underwhelmed with the followup, 'God of Gamblers 2' and just plain disliked Fist of Fury '91 (which as the title suggests, was a goof on the Bruce Lee classic).
 I figured that Chow's brand of comedy simply wasn't for me.
-Still, I did find myself watching more of his movies just out of curiosity and found a few that I actually liked (God of Gamblers 3: Back to Shanghai', 'Hail the Judge' and the more recent 'Shaolin Soccer' and 'Kung Fu Hustle') and a few more that I loathed ('The Sixty Million Dollar Man', 'A Chinese Odyssey').
+Still, I did find myself watching more of his movies just out of curiosity and found a few that I actually liked quite a bit (God of Gamblers 3: Back to Shanghai', 'Hail the Judge', 'From Beijing With Love' and the more recent 'Shaolin Soccer' and 'Kung Fu Hustle') and a few more that I didn't care for ('The Sixty Million Dollar Man', 'A Chinese Odyssey 1 and 2').
 O.K. so Stephen Chow films run hot and cold for me.
-Some I don't care for, some I out and out hate and a few I like, but none living up to his 'genius' reputation... with one huge exception...
+Some I don't care for and some I I liked, but none quite living up to his 'genius' reputation... with one huge exception...

 Released in 1994, 'Love on Delivery' features Chow as a timid delivery boy who falls for a beautiful woman (Christy Chung) who's path he crosses as she attempts to fend off the advances of a sleezy judo instructor.
 Too physically and mentally weak to properly stand up for her, Chow seeks martial arts tutilage from a crippled kung fu master (Ng Man Tat) who unfortunately, turns out to be a no-nothing swindler who takes the naive delivery boy for all he has while teaching him utterly useless martial arts moves (including riffs on everything from 'The Karate Kid' to 'Ultraman!').
 Ultimately donning a Garfield mask (one of the most hilarious images ever captured on celluloid) he challenges and defeats the Judo instructor by basically outlasting him.
 Wishing to reveal himself the next day, Chow is foiled when he finds every single man in town 'owning up' as the mysterious Garfield hero.
 Making matters worse, Chung as it turns out already has a beau, a nearly invincible karate expert.
 Finally making his feelings for Chung known, Chow challenges his rival to a ring match.

-'Love on Delivery' emerges (for me, anyway) as a stephen Chow anomaly.
+'Love on Delivery' is far and away, my favorite Stephen Chow comedy.
 Admittedly, I haven't seen all of his films, but I can't imagine any being as funny, touching, exciting and clever as this one.
 It's one of my favorite Hong Kong movies.